Weaverse/pilot/README.md

 ### Fetching page data inside route's loader

-Fetching page data inside route's loader is a common pattern in Hydrogen.
-Weaverse provides a convenient way to do that by using `context.weaverse.loadPage` function.
-It accepts `RouteLoaderArgs` as an argument and returns a promise with the page data.
+Fetching page data inside route's loader is a common pattern in **Hydrogen**. **Weaverse** provides a convenient way to do that by using `context.weaverse.loadPage` function.

 ```ts:routes/($locale)/_index.tsx
 import {defer} from '@shopify/remix-oxygen';